politrackpt/ontologies/OpenDataGOV-AP/readme.md

-# OpenDataGOV -AP a Linked Data Application Profile
+# OpenDataGOV - AP a Linked Data Application Profile

 ## Introduction
-This file presents the OpenDataGOV -AP, a Linked Data Application Profile [1] - submitted to DCMI 2026 - in review.
+This file presents the OpenDataGOV - AP, a Linked Data Application Profile [1] - submitted to DCMI 2026 - in review.

 [1] T. Cruz, J. Lourenço, M. Curado-Malta, and J. Bispo, "OpenDataGOV-AP: A Linked Data Application Profile for Parliamentary Activities," in Proc.
 24th Int.
 Conf. on Dublin Core and Metadata Applications (DCMI 2026), Seoul, South Korea, 2026.
 (Under review)